mddazure/ipv6-over-vpn-nva/README.md

 This process activates the crypto feature set and reboots the router.

+:point_right: Now insert the Public IP addresses of c8k1 and c8k2 into the ios configuration files as follows:

-Copy the files c8kspoke1.ios and c8kspoke2.ios to a text editor.
+- Copy the files c8kspoke1.ios and c8kspoke2.ios to a text editor.

-In the portal, look up the public ip addresses of c8k1 and c8k2.
+- In the portal, look up the public ip addresses of c8k1 and c8k2.

-In the text files, replace <c8k1-pubIPv4> by the public ip of c8k1 and <c8k2-pubIPv4> by the public ip of c8k2.
+- In the text files, replace the placeholder <c8k1-pubIPv4> by the public ip of c8k1, and replace <c8k2-pubIPv4> by the public ip of c8k2.

 When reboot has completed, log on to each router again.